anjoo91/e-commerce-app/README.md

     * Admin users can add products to the website
 * Delete Products
     * Admin users can delete products from the website
+* Checkout
+    * Simulated checkout success - no API is integrated as of now.
+* Order History
+    * Cart items that have gone through checkout are marked as paid.
+    * Paid items are added to the Order History page.

 ### Getting Started: